easybuilders/easybuild/docs/Using_the_EasyBuild_command_line.rst

   /home/example/.local/easybuild/software/HPL/2.0-goolf-1.4.10/bin/xhpl

 All easyconfig file names' suffixes are ``.eb`` and follow format ``<name>-<version>-<toolchain>-<versionsuffix>``;
-this is a crucial design aspect, since the dependency resolution mechanism (introduced below) relies upon this convention.
+this is a crucial design aspect, since the dependency resolution mechanism (see :ref:`use_robot`) relies upon this convention.

 .. tip:: You may wish to modify the installation prefix (e.g., using ``--prefix`` or by defining ``$EASYBUILD_PREFIX``), in order to redefine the build/install/source path prefix to be used; default value is: ``$HOME/.local/easybuild``.